DataDog/integrations-core/win32_event_log/README.md

 The Win32 Event log check does not include any metrics at this time.

 ### Events
-All Windows Event are forwarded to your Datadog application
+All Windows Event are forwarded to your Datadog application.

 ### Service Checks
 The Win32 Event log check does not include any service checks at this time.